vahtyah/LeetCodeSolutions/Math/README.md

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)

 [1780.
 Check if Number is a Sum of Powers of Three](/Math%2F1780.%20Check%20if%20Number%20is%20a%20Sum%20of%20Powers%20of%20Three): Check if `n` is a sum of distinct powers of 3

+[2579.
+Count Total Number of Colored Cells](/Math%2F2579.%20Count%20Total%20Number%20of%20Colored%20Cells): Find the number of colored cells in an n-th layer